iclr-blogposts/staging/_posts/2023-02-07-taking_notes_on_the_fly.md

 It is shown that the frequency of words affect the embeddings.
 Additionally, most of the rare words' embeddings are close to each other in embedding space indepent from its semantic information while the neighbors of frequent words are the ones that have similar meaning <d-cite key="gong2018frage"></d-cite>.
 Initial approaches mainly depended on prior information (CITE ve biraz daha bilgi ver!!!)
 Recently, this problem is also adressed by using adverserial training where a discriminator classifies each word as 'frequent' or 'rare' allowing semantic information to be encoded  <d-cite key="gong2018frage"></d-cite>.

-(BIR SORU : SUNU EKLEYEYIM MI? -> There are studies that use a memory buffer during inference.
-Memory is a part of the model to increase performance. → For question-answering tasks (CITE) and as an alternative way for domain adaptation.)

 ## Methodology